spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#21-filters

 Filters appear on the top and can be _free-text_, (multiple) choices from _drop-down menus_, _tick boxes_ or _buttons_.
-For each individual category there is an individual set of filters.
+For each individual category there is an individual set of filters, below examplified using Multi-Word Expressions under the Swedish L2 Lexical Profile.

+If you are interested in filters applicable to other parts of the Swedish L2 Profile, please, check the relevant subsection under the top sections: (Lexical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#3-swedish-lexical-profile], (Grammatical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-grammatical-profile], (Morphological Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#5-swedish-morphological-profile]).

 <img src="Filters-mwe.png" width="1000">